 Keep Your Virginia Vehicle Safe.
 Not only does a safer car cost less to insure, but it’s just makes sense to take some extra time that ultimately could you save you money on your car insurance, and perhaps save lives as well.
-After consulting with industry experts, we will discuss some of the best available ideas that will protect you and any passengers you drive.
+After consulting with industry experts, we discuss some of the best available ideas that will protect you and any passengers you drive.
 Not losing your keys and not leaving your vehicle running are obvious choices.
 Many more helpful ideas are discussed below.

 If You Have An Auto Alarm System…Use It!

 Most Virginia car insurance companies offer a discount for having an alarm system.
 The discount will typically range from 2%-10%, depending on the type of system (passive or active) and where you reside.
 As you might assume, a higher-theft area of Virginia may generate a larger discount.
 Any additional anti-theft devices will also reduce your premium, such as OnStar or LoJack.
 Many other auto manufacturers have recently developed systems similar to Onstar that utilize global tracking networks.
 Most vehicles that cost more than $30,000 include this type of device as standard equipment.
 Tech-based auto-recovery tools can also help locate your vehicle before additional damage occurs.